mikavilpas/blink-ripgrep.nvim/README.md

             -- that is bundled in Neovim.
             fallback_to_regex_highlighting = true,

+            -- Absolute root paths where the rg command will not be executed.
+            -- Usually you want to exclude paths using gitignore files or -- ripgrep specific ignore files, but this can be used to only -- ignore the paths in blink-ripgrep.nvim, maintaining the ability -- to use ripgrep for those paths on the command line.
+If you need -- to find out where the searches are executed, enable `debug` and -- look at `:messages`.
+            ignore_paths = {},

             -- Show debug information in `:messages` that can help in -- diagnosing issues with the plugin.
             debug = false,